 The Garifuna is a unique language being a mix of African language, Caribbean languages all thrown in with a bit of French.
 Small Garifuna populations have spread to other small pockets in Belize and surrounding areas but the main population is still in Livingston.

 7. Guyana – English

-This small country, cradling the northern border of Brazil and the Caribbean was a British colony and as a result the official language is still English.
-The country is so small that it only has one sealed road though the centre of it (connecting to Brazil at the bottom of the country) and the largest aircraft in the country takes a maximum of 12 people.
+This small country, cradling the northern border of Brazil and the Caribbean was a British colony and as a result, the official language is still English.
+The country is so small that it only has one sealed road through the centre of it (connecting to Brazil at the bottom of the country) and the largest aircraft in the country takes a maximum of 12 people.

 It’s an understatement to say that tourism infrastructure is basic within Guyana.
 The capital Georgetown has a few hotels, mostly used for business travellers.
 Outside Georgetown is mostly jungle and there are a few basic jungle lodges that can be visited.
 Although the facilities are basic the wildlife viewing opportunities are fantastic, owing to the fact that the jungles of Guyana are so undisturbed.

 Guyana was also the supposed location of the “City of Gold” which was searched for by Englishman Sir Walter Raleigh.
 His expeditions were funded by the English crown and due to his lack of success (and tendency to disobey orders), he was executed on his return to England.

 Directly next to Guyana, French Guiana isn’t only a former colony of France, speaking French.
 It’s actually still a colony on France and hence its residents are still considered to be French citizens.

 Like Guyana, French Guiana has very basic tourism infrastructure and the country is mostly jungle.
 French Guiana is also the home to Europe’s space programme’s launch site and has launched many of the satellites surrounding earth.